 To ensure that combustion turbines and demand response resources committed by MIRTM contribute to system wide price formation when they are marginal to meet system demand, a SCED pricing run using the mechanics in NPRR 626 would be applied.

 Resources committed by MIRTM would be eligible for “make-whole” payments if real-time LMPs are insufficient to recover the offer costs.
-Increased accuracy in the forecast of system conditions and effective price setting by marginal resources should both work to minimize the frequency and magnitude of “make-whole” payments.
+Increased accuracy in the forecast of system conditions and effective price setting by marginal resources should both work to minimize the frequency and magnitude of “make-whole” payments. {what if they do not due to the inability to forecast consumers load in the short term.
+Will there be a maximum uplift consumers would have to bear?
+If the maximum uplift is exceeded, then the program would stop?}

-MIRTM could replace the existing approach for the dispatch of QSGRs.
+MIRTM could replace the existing approach for the dispatch of QSGRs. {should this existing approach be eliminated even without MIRTM to keep QSEs more involved in self-commitment and self-decommittments and not rely on ERCOT to commit generation; Seems like even a QSGR must predict its total run time to estimate if it will recover its start-up costs?}

-Resources would retain the ability to self-commit if they so choose.
+Resources would retain the ability to self-commit if they so choose. {this seems extremely problematic.
+If you are going to have make whole payments, and the cause of the make whole may be due to self-commitments of generation that was not considered in MIRTM, then prices will be lower.
+This can never work consistently even with large generation coming on-line at any time.
+What if a big steam unit comes into service slightly sooner than it was expected?
+Large units cannot predict exactly when they will come into service.
+Why should loads pay for any make whole?
+It may be even the same generation company.
+Maybe the MIRTM should only be “advisory commitments” and the risk be managed by the generation/load that gains from its advice.}

 FINDINGS FROM MIRTM STUDY